 Madrid 5-Day Itinerary

-Duration: 5 days Pace: Balanced Group: Couple Budget: Midrange
+Duration: 5 days Pace: Balanced Budget: Midrange

 Route at a glance

-A five-day Madrid city break covering Puerta del Sol, the Prado and Retiro, the Royal Palace and Gran Vía with a flamenco night, local neighborhoods, and a final park walk, brunch, and airport departure.
+A five-day Madrid city break that covers Puerta del Sol, the Prado and Retiro, the Royal Palace and Gran Vía, plus a flamenco night and time in local neighborhoods.
+It ends with a relaxed final day with a park walk, brunch, and departure.

 • Puerta del Sol, Plaza Mayor & San MiguelDay 1